What is Kinesiology?

 Kinesiology is a mind body modality that was born of American Chiropractic Dr George Goodheart in the 1960s.
-He discovered that by combining the structural Chiropractic techniques he was practicing with the Traditional Chinese Medicine philosophy and meridian system he could access a much deeper level of understanding of why people were suffering pain and ill health and therefore provide a more robust treatment for his clients.
+He discovered that by combining Chiropractic techniques with the Traditional Chinese Medicine philosophy and meridian system he could access a much deeper level of understanding of why people were suffering pain and ill health and therefore provide a more robust treatment for his clients.
 He did this by developing an understanding of the relationship between the Acupuncture meridian system and the muscle groups, organs and glands in the body and from there created a system of MUSCLE TESTING techniques - which are at the heart of all Kinesiology modalities.
 His new modality, named Applied Kinesiology, was adopted by the Natural Medicine establishment in the United States and was brought over to the UK in the early 1970's by Brian Butler, the founder of what we now know as Systematic Kinesiology and, at its foundation, Touch for Health.

 Over the decades the ever-evolving practice of Kinesiology has been used as a tool by health practitioners all over the world.
 Although a relatively new therapy, there now exists many different modalities that use Kinesiology at their core, and a variety of Kinesiology schools have been born - Health Kinesiology (also knows as Natural Bioenergetics) being one.
 This is an energy based Kinesiology practice that works more in the subtle realms of vibrational energy and psychological adjustments.
 This modality was one of the many off-shoots from the original work done by Dr Goodheart and was developed by Canadian Psychologist Dr Jimmy Scott in the 1970's.
 You can find out more about the many different schools on the Kinesiology Federation website here.